saimali/elevators/README.md

 # elevators
-This repository contains all the code used in our paper "Queuing Safely for Elevator Systems amidst a Pandemic" by Sai Mali Ananthanarayanan, Charles C. Branas, Adam N. Elmachtoub, Clifford S. Stein and Yeqing Zhou.
+This repository contains all the code used in our paper "Queuing Safely for Elevator Systems amidst a Pandemic" (author names hidden for double blind review).

 The "data" folder contains all the csv passenger arrival files used to reproduce figures in the paper.